pasteurlabs/tesseract-streamlit/README.md

 $ tesseract-streamlit --from-image vectoradd
 ```

-This serves the Tesseract from the given image, generates the app, and launches Streamlit — all in one command.
+This serves the Tesseract from the given image, generates the app, and launches Streamlit, in a single command.

 ### Full example